vossstef/VIC20Nano/INSTALLATION_WINDOWS.md

 Copy a 8K xyz-a000.prg Cartridge ROM to your sdcard and rename it to vic20crt.crt as default Cartridge boot image.
 Copy a *.PRG BASIC file to your sdcard and rename it to vic20prg.prg as default Program boot image.
 Copy a 8k Byte VIC20 Kernal ROM file *.BIN to your sdcard and rename it to vic20kernal.bin as default Kernal boot image.
-Copy a *.TAP Type image to your sdcard and rename it to vic20tap.tap as default tape boot image.
+Copy a *.TAP Type image to your sdcard.
+Copy a *.ROM (Mega-Cart) image to your sdcard.
 That´s it for now.
 Have fun using the VIC20Nano